 Although our prices are based on standard international and US paper sizes, as mentioned above, we measure the exact size of the portfolio on what is being placed inside it.
 Therefore if your paper stock or contents are larger or smaller than what is mentioned on our website, we will make the size you require without any problem, but it will be priced to the closest of our standard sizes.

 How Many Pages Fit into a Portfolio?

-The consideration is the weight (thickness) of the media inserted.
-30 x 300 gsm pages are thicker than 30 x 100 gsm pages; also page protectors are thicker than paper.
+The consideration is the weight (thickness) of the media being inserted.
+30 x 300 gsm art stock is thicker than 30 x 100 gsm pages; also page protectors are thicker than paper.

 We recommend either commissioning an Exposed screw post portfolio or within reason a Leather screw post portfolio.
 An Exposed screw post does not have a spine cover, therefore by changing the lengths of the screw posts can be made to fit any thickness of work.
 Just let us know, what sizes you require and we will happily include a variety of posts free of charge.

 There are 4 different methods to choose from and all come with pros and cons.
 There will be advice and preferences from your agents (if you use one) which of course you should stick to, but for the vast majority of you, it will be down to your own preference of how you want your work to be seen.
 There is no consensus on as to which is the better option for displaying your work, except if using poly based (plastic) sleeves, don’t get cheap quality ones.